Starting a restaurant is a rewarding experience, but how do you actually make it happen?

 It’s important that you have a plan in place for financing if you hit a bump in the road or funds are tight.
 You can turn to lending institutions to back you up during emergencies, renovations, or unplanned inventory investments.

 Getting a restaurant business loan can be daunting especially when it’s your first time.
-Some of the most basic requirements lenders will need are your personal financial statement, ownership and affiliation documents, profit and loss statement, projected financial statements, business certificates, business licenses, and your income tax returns.
+Some of the most basic requirements lenders will need are your personal financial statement, ownership and affiliation documents, profit and loss statement, projected financial statements, business certificates, business licenses, and income tax returns.

 In some instances, lenders will also seek for your loan application history and your business overview to make sure that you are capable of paying off your loan.